PrestaShop/prestashop-shop-creator/README.md

 --------

-The shop generator generates a list of folders & xml files into 'generated_data' dir which should be copied in the /install/fixtures/fashion directory of PrestaShop, to generate at the installation a shop initialized with the wanted number of entities.
+The shop generator generates a list of folders & xml files into 'generated_data' dir which should be copied in the /install/fixtures/fashion directory of PrestaShop, to generate at the installation a shop initialized with the specified number of entities.